Kira714/agentic-architect-sprint/README.md

 ### 3. Persistence ✅

-**Does the Human-in-the-Loop flow work reliably using database checkpoints?**

-Yes, the system implements **full checkpointing** with reliable human-in-the-loop integration:
+The system implements **full checkpointing** with reliable human-in-the-loop integration:

 - **Every Node Execution Checkpointed**: State is saved to database after each agent node execution
 - **Resume Capability**: Can resume from any checkpoint using `thread_id` - if server crashes, workflow resumes exactly where it left off